 The same is true in investing.
 Diversifying your assets into different asset classes can help even the odds in your portfolio.
 After all, investing can be complicated and overwhelming with all the options out there.
 So how can you diversify?

 If you’re contributing to your employer plan at work, the chances are high that you are invested in one or more mutual funds within your plan.
-A mutual fund takes the money from a pool of investors and invests that capital into several different types of securities like stocks, bonds, money market accounts, mortgage-backed securities, all for instance.
+A mutual fund uses money from a pool of investors and invests that capital into several different types of securities like stocks, bonds, money market accounts, and mortgage-backed securities, all for instance.
 Not only does this provide an investor with diversification, but it is a less expensive way of investing because if you were to buy each of those securities individually, it would cost a pretty penny.
 With a mutual fund, you get a better bang for your buck.

 Time is Money

 This old phrase is profound when you think of it from a financial advisor’s viewpoint because as the saying suggests, time is a valuable resource.
 This is especially true when it comes to investing one’s money.
-The longer your money is invested into the market, the longer you allow the power of compound interest work for you.
-And compound interest just may be the most important part to dollar-cost averaging.
+The longer your money is invested in the market, the longer you allow the power of compound interest to work for you.
+And compound interest just may be the most important part of dollar-cost averaging.
 To help me explain, let’s look at that same employer plan from before.

 How often do you contribute to your plan at work?
 Most of us contribute with each paycheck.
 And what happens with that money inside our plan?
 It gets systematically invested buying more shares of the investment regardless of the price each time we contribute.
 The price could be down which means we buy more shares this week than we did last week when the price was higher.
 And that, friends, is a very good thing.
 Know why?